-Hearts is a game which probably appeared at the end of 19th century in United States and is played with a traditional 52 cards pack.
+Hearts is a game which probably appeared at the end of the 19th century in the United States and is played with a traditional 52 card deck.

-Then it has been quickly spread out over the world, and especially as an lectronic version since 1995, when Microsoft has decided to put it forward, providing it by default with all Windows versions.
+It then quickly spread throughout the world, and especially as an electronic version since 1995, when Microsoft has decided to put it forward, providing it by default with all Windows versions.

 The goal of the game is extremely simple, you have to do as few points as possible by avoiding to take tricks containing cards that are worth points.

 The game is preferably played with 4 players, but can also be played with 3, 5 or 6 players using almost the same rules, by taking care of removing certain cards so that everyone has the same amount.
 Rules that are described first are those of 4 players game, differences for a game with 3, 5 or 6 players come next.

 Each heart is worth 1 point, and the queen of spade alone is worth 13 points.
 Each round thus gives 26 points.

 The game ends when a player reaches a limit score, 100 points in general.
 The winner is then the player who has fewest points at that moment.

 Course of the game

 A round starts with an exchange phase, where each player chooses 3 cards to give to another player.
 Each player will of course receive 3 cards in return.
 In principle, one tries to discard cards such as big hearts or the queen of spade, but you can choose whatever you want.